gdmike/CleanDataProject/Codebook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing corresponding measures.

+###Filtering the Data
 The original data set was filtered to only use the mean and standard deviations available.
-These were the collapsed to get the mean and standard deviation for each of 30 subjects doing each of the 6 activities described in the data.
+These were then collapsed to get the mean and standard deviation for each of 30 subjects doing each of the 6 activities described in the data.
 This is represented in the final tidy data set.

 Here is a list of the new variable labels.
 The following explains what each term represents.
 Using this as a guide will indicate what each variable label represents.